Ayaad72/FinTrack/SRE_Defense_Questions.md

 ### Q11.
 Inconsistency Detection (Tricky)
 **Question:** Suppose your SRS states:
-- FR1: "sssssssssdddddddddddddddddddssssssssss must log in to access the dashboard"
+- FR1: "User must log in to access the dashboard"
 - FR2: "Guest users can view sample transactions"
 - FR3: "All features require authentication"

-Identify the dassssssssssssssssss.
+Identify the inconsistency.
 How would you detect such conflicts in a large SRS document?

 **Expected Answer Points:**
 - Conflict between FR2 and FR3